 There are just so many reasons why it's important for photographers to have the best monitor possible for viewing, organising and editing your images.
 Some of them are obvious, some aren’t.
-Just remember, though, if you’re using a sub-standard monitor then half the editing work you do could be compensating for problems your photos don’t actually have.
+Just remember, though, if you’re using a sub-standard monitor, then half the editing work you do could be compensating for problems your photos don’t actually have.

 How we tested